Home

 ________________________

 9th Avenue (East side of 9th Ave between 38th and 39th Streets) Opened 6/24/1916.
 This station has a station house on street level, and has a sealed entrance on left side facing from outside.
 2 island platforms, with 3 tracks and two staircases for each platform, comprise the upper level.
 The lower level was formerly used for the Culver Shuttle (and prior to the 1954 IND Culver connection from Ditmas to Church Avenues, a through route from the McDonald Ave elevated to the 4th Ave line, along much of the present ROW on the D line today), and was last used for the ending of the original “Crocodile Dundee” (1986), film, a makeshift replacement for the 59th St/Columbus Circle station.
 However, the giveaways that make it clearly 9th Ave are the wall mosaic “9” and the sunlight to the far end while watching the film’s ending.
 The current lower level is so dark, and there are no safety plates on the staircases.
 A fluorescent light is left on at the S/B side.
 The 2 sets of staircases to lower 9th Ave are still intact.
 The tablet grilles in the mezzanine are still left intact, such as a newsstand that stood opposite to the current location of the station agent booth.
 Although the Culver Shuttle bid farewell on 5/11/1975, the el. structure along 37/38th Streets was still standing until the mid.
 1980’s.
 The Manhattan-bound platform is slightly wider than the Coney Island-bound platform; a 4th track once existed at this station but it is unclear whether it served the upper or lower level at this station.
-It is hoped that the upcoming 2005 renovation at this station will restore the street level stationhouse to its former glory.
+Artwork is by Christopher Russell and is entitled Bees for Sunset Park, 2012.
+It is Cast bronze.

 As we rise from embankment to elevated outside 9th Avenue station we clearly see the old Culver Line ROW below us and to the right side at the curve.
 There is also a platform present, this was installed in the late 1980s for NYCT employees only and does not represent part of the original Culver ROW.
 Although there is no express service along this point to Bay 50th Street, there is a third track along this elevated route.
 The identification of Express and Local stations is for the purpose of the way the stations were originally built and does not reflect any express service used.
-All D and rush hour M trains make all stops to Bay Parkway, while the D continues to Coney Island
+From here to Bay 50th Street all stations have been renovated and now feature Tudor style windscreens.

 ________________________